emojicode/emojicode.github.io/src/reference/classes-valuetypes.md

 in the s package.
 The 🌍 method will return the *current working directory*.

-## Overriding Methods and Initializers
+## Overriding and Promises

 You can override methods and initializers by redeclaring them in a subclass leaded by ✒️.

 ### Promises

 You must watch out not to break the superclass’s *promises*.
-Promises are a set of rules that ensure that the class’s routines can be used the same way as its superclass’s routines – a main characteristic of object orientation.
+Promises are a set of rules that ensure that the methods and required intializers of a class can be used the same way as the ones of the superclass – a main characteristic of object orientation.
 These promises are:

-- The new routine must take the same number of arguments.
+- The method or initializer of the subclass must take the same number of arguments.
-- The return type of the new routine must be the same or a subtype of the super method’s return type.
+- The return type of the method or initializer of the subclass must be the same or a subtype of the return type of the overriden method or intializer.
-- The arguments of the new routine must be of the same type or a super type of the super method’s argument type.
+- The arguments of the method or initializer of the subclass must be of the same type or a super type of the argument types of the overriden method or intializer.
+- The method or initializer of the subclass must have the same access modifier as the super method or intializer.

 ### Preventing Overriding